Finding the Best Places to Retire Since 2006!

 Is North Carolina Considered Tax Friendly for Retirement?
 Somewhat

 Cons: Hurricanes are always a possibility.
 In fact, Florence caused flooding in 2018, while Dorian did little damage in 2019.
+Ian in 2022 brought some flooding.

 Recommended as a Retirement Spot?
 Yes